rails/rails/guides/source/contributing_to_ruby_on_rails.md

 First, create the databases you'll need.
 You can find a list of the required table names, usernames, and passwords in `activerecord/test/config.example.yml`.

-For MySQL and PostgreSQL, it is suficient to run:
+For MySQL and PostgreSQL, it is sufficient to run:

 ```bash
 $ cd activerecord